-Our Partnership Schools Scotland project, funded by Skills Development Scotland, is a model for school, family and community partnership.
+Our Partnership Schools Scotland project, part-funded by Skills Development Scotland, is a model for school, family and community partnership.
 It’s based on the work of the National Network of Partnership Schools and uses a model which has been designed, developed and fine-tuned over almost 30 years.

 You can read about many inspiring projects in which school communities have worked together to make a difference in our Success Stories pages here.

 About Partnership Schools